MadimetjaMadix/ELEN4020A_Lab2/README.md

 # ELEN4020A_Lab2
-Shared memory, Pthread and OpenPM
+Analysing the performance of in-place matrix transposition algorithms on shared memory processors using libraries such as Pthread and OpenPM.